-Requests for formal work experience placements for under 18s are overseen by the Widening Participation Officer based at The MERL.
-Priority is given to organisations and programmes that are recognised priority partners.
+Priority for formal work experience placements are given to organisations and programmes that are recognised priority partners.

 Benefits

 Volunteering should not affect the right to Income Support, Incapacity Benefit, Employment and Support Allowance or Disability Living Allowance.
 Those on Job Seekers' Allowance are entitled to volunteer, as long as they are actively seeking employment and free to attend an interview with 48 hours' notice.
 Individuals should, however, notify Jobcentre Plus that they have begun volunteering.